-With 26 grams of protein in a serving, under blade is a great source for complete proteins, providing nearly half of the recommended daily value.
+With 26 grams of protein in a serving, under blade is a great source for complete proteins, providing slightly more than half of the recommended daily value.
 The steak is also high in vitamin B12, which keep nerve and red blood cells healthy, as well as zinc, which supports the immune system.

 US Department of Agriculture.
 FoodData Central.
 Beef, chuck, under blade steak, boneless, separable lean only, trimmed to 0" fat, choice, cooked, braised.
 Updated April 1, 2019.

 US Food & Drug Administration.
 Daily value on the new nutrition and supplement facts labels.
 Updated May 5, 2020.